drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <br>
 <p align="center" style="margin-left:5em;margin-right:5em">
 <i>
-Intensity normalized to exposure time for three spectral lines for (a) the present design and (b) the commercial instrument.
+Normalized response for (a) the present design and (b) the commercial instrument. <br> In the present design (a) the line at 546nm clips at 0.6 sec, see the "Intensity" graph above.
 </i>
 </p>
 </p>